ethereum-oasis-op/baseline/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug report'
+name: Bug report
-about: 'Found a bug?
-No problemo!'
+about: Found a bug?
+No problemo!
+title: ''
-labels: ':bug: bug'
+labels: ''
+assignees: ''

 ---

 ## Expected Behavior